Crumbly Oat and Apricot Bars Recipe

 - 1 1/2 teaspoons fine salt

-- 8 tablespoons unsalted butter (1 stick), plus more as needed
+- 8 tablespoons unsalted butter (1 stick), plus more for coating the baking dish

 - 1/2 cup plus 3 tablespoons honey